state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 This guide provides instructions for installing and managing an OpenGeo Suite instance in a production environment.
 You can find the basic installation guide at [http://suite.opengeo.org/opengeo-docs/installation/ubuntu/install.html](http://suite.opengeo.org/opengeo-docs/installation/ubuntu/install.html).
 You can find more information about configuring the OpenGeo Suite for production at [http://suite.opengeo.org/opengeo-docs/sysadmin/production/performance.html](http://suite.opengeo.org/opengeo-docs/sysadmin/production/performance.html).

-If you find any bugs, in the OpenGeo Suite, please submit them as issues to the respective GitHub repositories at.
+If you find any bugs in the OpenGeo Suite, please submit them as issues to the respective components GitHub repository or to the OpenGeo Suite GitHub repository at [https://github.com/boundlessgeo/suite](https://github.com/boundlessgeo/suite).
 If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

 ## Installation